OrbitLabsDAO/buildingblock_admin/README.md

 It has the following

-    Builds table managment and full API from a schema.sql file Build the whole admin is as jam stack allowing you to easily push to CF Create an endpoint for each table in CF pages functions directory from the APIgenerator file Full user management using JWT
+    Builds table managment and full API from a schema.sql file in a JAM style Build the whole admin is as jam stack allowing you to easily push to CF Create an endpoint for each table in CF pages functions directory from the APIgenerator file Full user management using JWT